DevDen404/uber-clone-project/Readme.md

 # Uber Clone

-A full-stack Uber-like ride-hailing application built for educational and portfolio purposes.
+A full-stack Uber-like ride-handling application built for educational and portfolio purposes.
 This project demonstrates real-time ride booking, driver and user authentication, live tracking, and more, using modern web technologies.

 ## Project Structure